 Stem color Green

 Leaf size 10-14.5cm by 5.5-7.5cm

 Fruit length 5–9 cm

 Fruit surface Rough, uneven

 Seed color Light tan

-This chillie is so hot that In 2009, scientists at India’s Defense Research and Development Organisation announced plans to use the chillies in hand grenades, as a non lethal way to flush out terrorists from their hideouts and to control rioters.
+This chili is so hot, that in 2009, scientists at India’s Defense Research and Development Organisation (DRDO) announced plans to use the chillies in hand grenades, as a non lethal way to flush out terrorists from their hideouts and to control rioters.
 It will also be developed into pepper spray as a self defense product.

-We would love to hear from you if you have tried this chilli or grown it.
+We would love to hear from you if you have tried this chili or grown it.
 We hope to obtain some Naga Jolokia/Bhut Jolokia Seeds shortly.